Josiah Harmar: Campaign

-In the ensuring battle, with the bayonets of the Americans vs. the tomahawks of the Indians, the Americans fought bravely, but were annihilated with nearly every American in the meadow being cut down and killed.
+In the ensuring battle, the Americans fought bravely, but were annihilated and cut down.
 Armstrong, who escaped into a swamp and feigned death, reported that "They fought and died hard".
-Afterwards, the bodies of the Americans slain on the field were all scalped and hacked to pieces as was normal with the Indians.
-As the rest of the Kentucky militiamen were running away, they ran into Fontaine and Faulkner coming up to join the main force, leading one militiaman to shout: "For God's sake, retreat!
+Afterwards, the bodies of the Americans slain on the field were all scalped and hacked to pieces.
+As the fear-stricken militiamen were running away, they ran into reinforcements led by Fontaine and Faulkner, leading one militiaman to shout: "For God's sake, retreat!
 You will all be killed.
 There are Indians enough to eat you all up!".
-Harmar was deeply shocked when Hardin and what was left of his force stumbled into the camp to report their defeat.
+Harmar was deeply shocked when Hardin and what was left of his force stumbled into camp to report their defeat.
 A furious Armstrong arrived at the camp the next day, cursing the "dastardly" behavior of the Kentucky militia and vowed never to fight with them again.
-Harmar for his part threatened to bring down cannon fire on the Kentucky militia if he should ever see them retreating back to camp in disorder and defeat again.
-Unknown to Harmar, his camp was being closely watched by the Indians, who were well armed with British muskets, but at a war council, it was decided that it would cause the lives of too many men if they tried to attack the American camp.
+Harmar, for his part, threatened to bring down cannon fire on the Kentucky militia if he should ever see them retreating back to camp in disorder again.
+Unknown to Harmar, the victorious Indians were already positioned near his camp, but at a war council, the decision was made to retreat and wait for Harmar to make the next move.